UK coronavirus vaccine prompts immune response in early test

 Hill said Oxford has partnered with drugmaker AstraZeneca to produce their vaccine globally, and that the company has already committed to making 2 billion doses.

-“Even 2 billion doses may not be enough,” he said, underlining the importance of having multiple shots to combat the coronavirus, given the ongoing surge of infections worldwide.
+“Even 2 billion doses may not be enough,” he said, pointing to the ongoing surge of infections worldwide.
 “I think its going to be very difficult to control this pandemic without a vaccine.”

-Hill said researchers were also considering conducting a “challenge” trial by the end of 2020, an ethically controversial test where participants would be deliberately infected with COVID-19 to determine if the vaccine is effective.
+Hill said researchers were also considering conducting a “challenge” trial by the end of 2020, an ethically controversial test where participants would be deliberately infected with COVID-19 after being immunized to see if the vaccine is effective.

-“This has been done before in 19 different ID to help vaccines and drugs and likely to happen for COVID-19 as well,” he said.
+“This has been done before in 19 different infectious diseases to develop vaccines and drugs and is likely to happen for COVID-19 as well,” he said.

 Chinese researchers also published a study on their experimental COVID-19 vaccine in the Lancet on Monday, using a similar technique as the Oxford scientists.
-They reported that in their study of about 500 people, an immune response was detected in those who were immunized.
-But they noted that because the participants weren’t exposed to the coronavirus afterwards, it wasn’t possible to tell if they were protected from the disease.
+They reported that in their study of about 500 people, an immune response was detected in those who were immunized, although they couldn’t tell if people were protected from the disease because they weren’t exposed to COVID-19 afterwards.

 CanSino Biologics’ vaccine is made similarly to Oxford’s except the Chinese shot is made with a human cold virus, and the study showed people whose bodies recognized it didn’t get as much of the presumed COVID-19 benefit.
 Still, China’s government already gave special approval for the military to use CanSino’s vaccine while it explores final-stage studies.